asgeirrr/pgantomizer/README.rst

 Calling pgantomizer from Python
 -------------------------------

 You can call the functions to dump anonymize the data from Python.
 Please, look at the `dump_db` and `load_anonymize_remove` in the code.
+If you are only after anonymizing an existing database, there is a function `anonymize_db` that will help you do that.
 To help integrating the code in complex environments such as a horde of Docker containers, all database-related arguments can be supplied as environmental variables.